max-codeware/linmeric/README.md

 # Linmeric

-This simple numeric calulator provides an easy command line user interface to make operations with matrices and functions (integration)
+This simple numeric calulator provides an easy command line user interface to make operations with matrices and functions (integration).

 ## Installation